by Grace Barone

 Step 2: Check for a Clover System-Wide Outage

 If your internet is working but your Clover POS is still down, it might be a Clover system outage.
+Many users search for “is Clover down” to quickly determine if there is a widespread issue affecting the platform.

 How to Check If Clover Is Experiencing an Outage: